Skip to navigation Skip to content

 • the refusal to accept or commence suitable employment

-• determining whether personal factors or barriers impacted on the suitability of the employment or the CDP participant's capacity to accept the job offer.
+• determining whether personal factors or barriers impacted on the suitability of the employment or the RAES participant's capacity to accept the job offer.
 This may include consultation with a Centrelink specialist or Indigenous Cultural Consultant

 • recording all elements of the investigation in the Compliance Investigation workflow